rbuzatto/book-meeting/README.md

 # Book Meeting

-This project replicates Calendlar app, which allows users to book meetings with a given guest.
+This project replicates Calendlar app, which allows users to book meetings with a given host.

 ## Bootstrap project